Nixxen/TrinketMenu/README.md

 Instructions in short:
 Mouse over the window for the selectable trinkets to pop up.
 Left click for top trinket, right click for bottom trinket.
-Rightclick the background around the trinket slots to change between Left/Right and Top/Bottom layout.
+Rightclick the background around the trinket slots to change between Left/Right and Top/Bottom layout on the equippable trinkets.
+Middlemouseclick the background around the trinket slots to change between Left/Right and Top/Bottom layout on the equipped trinkets.